martinreinok/martinreinok/README.md

 - Hi, I’m @martinreinok
-- I’m Electrical Engineer
+- I’m an Electrical Engineer
-- I’m currently learning networking and network automation
+- I’m currently learning networking and network automation (Paramiko, Netmiko, Cisco, Extreme Networks and some other devices)
+- I mostly work with Python, C/C++